Kleo-Karap/My_tattoo_chatbot/README.md

 - bot replies bye

 ### Scenario 3
+***
 User wants a price approximation for a tattoo.
 We can treat this either similar to Scenario 2 and let the artist contact the user via e-mail.
 Or we can answer this question statically with an FAQ response like: "Tattoo pricing is based on a few specific things: Location, size, complexity, and style.
 Our shop minimum is €50.00 and our hourly rates can be between €80.00 to €150.00 per hour based on that criteria."

 ### Scenario 4
+***
+- User has a general question about painful tattoo spots
+- Bot replies statically with a predefined response

 **Ideal functionalities**